Wolvinny/fursuit-fan-controller/README.md

 You have to use a transistor to switch on the output fan since the nano can deliver a max of 20mA output, the fan i use is 200mA. <br>
 The default i2c adress for the oled i used was 0x3c.
 These displays can also have 0x3d as address, you can find yours by looking at the back side of the panel.<br>
+The display is really small (0.98in) and can either be mounted inside of your suit (if you have enough space) or somewhere outside.
 The wiring diagram can be found below<br>
 Here the transistor is replaced by a LED, and the button is your reed switch.
 Some reed switches have 3 pins, make sure to use the NO (normally open) pin<br>
 SDA is connected to pin A4, SCL to A5.<br>
 The resistor has a value of 4k7<br>
+If your temperature sensor does not come with a board, it will also need a 4k7 resistor.

 To reset the nano, press the little reset switch.
 This will restart the program.
 ALternatively, you can connect a switch to the RST pin to reset via there.
 Note that this switch needs to be connected to ground, not to 5v